MedChain-CS506/client/src/components/pages/README.md

 # Page structure

 - This is only in the eyes of the doctor and will eventually need to be usable by the pharmacist
+- Each page has its own folder.
+It has an index.js file that exports the page.
+We can also place unit tests inside these folders.

 ## Landing Page